 - I think he really does care about the company and the people.
 It’s not just something he tells customers and prospects.

-On the other hand, some of you work for the “bad ones.”
+On the other hand, some of you work for a president who is one of the “bad ones.”

 - Would be nice if there were less lies in our PR.

 - Resign.
 You offer no vision, you create poor morale, and you get in the way more than not.

 - Please stop selling things that we have not built yet.

 - Please listen to the customer!

 - Just because it has the word “product” in it doesn’t mean you can dump it on Product Management.